prithviraj2105/CNN_Skin_Cancer_Classification/README.md

 - Vascular lesion

 The steps followed were:
 - Created train & validation dataset from the train directory with a batch size of 32.
-Resize images to 180*180.
+Resized images to 180*180.
 - Created first CNN model and trained the model for ~20 epochs.
-- Observed that the model is Overfitting
+Observed that the model is Overfitting.
-- Tried image augmentation strategy to increase variability and also added dropout layers.
-- The model accuracies for both train and validation dataset were low indicating underfitting.
+- Tried Image augmentation strategy to increase variability and also added dropout layers.
+Observed that model accuracies for both train and validation dataset were low indicating underfitting.
 - Checked for Class imbalance.
 Observed class imbalance and low number of samples for some classes compared to others.
-- Augmented dataset with new 500 images for each class.
-- Observed the handling class imbalance increased accuracies and reduced overfitting.
+Augmented dataset with new 500 images for each class.
+Trained final model for ~30 epochs for extended learning.
+Observed increased accuracies and reduced overfitting.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->